dontpanicdao/starknet-burner/examples/starknet-js-v4/README.md

   calls: Call | Call[],
   estimateFeeDetails?: EstimateFeeDetails
 ): Promise<EstimateFeeResponse>;

+export interface EstimateFeeResponse {
+    overall_fee: BN;
+    gas_consumed?: BN;
+    gas_price?: BN;
+}
 ```

 ### execute

-This is probably the biggest change in the API.
-The outpout has moved from
+The outpout has moved from `AddTransactionResponse` to
-`AddTransactionResponse` to `InvokeFunctionResponse`, i.e. from InvokeTXv0 to
-InvokeTXv1.

-// TODO: - Investigate the differences
+`InvokeFunctionResponse`.
+The later only returns the `transaction_hash`
+when the former was sending back more information, including the contract
+and a `code`

 - v3